JosephWeaver/100DaysofCode/README.md

 ✅ Accountability for my coding journey on #100DaysOfCode!

 ## R1D82: Wednesday, March 21, 2018
-**Progress:**
-**Progress:** Live-coded for hours with students during one of my workshops at Academy of Art University.
+**Progress:** Coded more of a LAN party announcement for my gaming clan.
+Also, live-coded for hours with students during one of my workshops at Academy of Art University.
 There were lots of CodePens, but I don't save them :P

 **Thoughts:** Very light day otherwise.
 Very nice.